-Since our agent doesn't have any parameters, we don't need to implement init().
+Because our agents don't have an internal concept of time, we don't need to take care of the time_resolution of the scenario.
+And as there aren't any simulator parameters either, we don't need to implement init().
 The default implementation will return the meta data, so there's nothing we need to do in this case.